MEMESCOEP/Electra/README.md

 <br/><br/>

 ## ⚠️ Disclaimer ⚠️
-***This is not an official application!
+***This is not an official application.
 It is not maintained or developed by anyone at PiShock in any way.
 I do not own the PiShock logo or any trademarks/patents they may have.***

 ***Like PiShock, I am not responsible for any injuries or harm sustained while using this application or any PiShock device(s), should it occur.
 That being said, please create an issue immediately if you encounter any issues with my application.***